-Andrew Fuller Friday: On a Big Heart and Prosperous Soul
+Andrew Fuller Friday: On Preaching Christ

 The prosperous soul may be known by this, that it is accompanied by a good degree of public spirit, and largeness of heart.
 A man that is concerned principally about himself can never have a